Group-One-Technology/powerbase-core/powerbase-server/README.md

 -- Enables powerbase_app to kill active connections and drop the database GRANT pg_signal_backend TO powerbase_app;

+-- After creating a powerbase_app user, don't forget to revoke connect privileges of existing databases from PUBLIC.
+This is so that newly created roles will have no access to the existing databases by default.
+-- You can list all databases by:
+SELECT * FROM pg_databases
+-- Then you can revoke connect privileges by:
+REVOKE CONNECT ON DATABASE database_name FROM PUBLIC

 6. Migrate and Seed the database.
 Make sure you have a PostgreSQL database named `powerbase` and Elastic Search installed and running.